Where in the world are BIOME participants?

 Baruch College, City University of New York & PhD Program in Biology, The Graduate Center of the City University of New York

-I'm a quantitative population & community ecologist who mostly works in marine and aquatic systems.
-I'm currently a postdoc in the math department at Tulane working on a project building on some of my dissertation research looking at spatial variation due to ecological interactions on coral reefs.
+I'm a quantitative population & community ecologist who mostly works in marine and aquatic systems, and started at St. Mary's College of Maryland as an assistant professor in the fall of 2021.
+I'm currently a postdoc in the math department at Tulane working on a project examining spatial variation due to ecological interactions on coral reefs.
 Previously, I did postdocs with QUBES (based at Radford) and East Carolina University (looking at predator diversity in riverine rock pools).
 I have a BA in Marine Biology/Applied Mathematics from New College of Florida, and a PhD in Ecology from UGA (although I started at UF).

 In addition to his genetics research, Dr. Hasley has devoted substantial effort to outreach and research on strategies for making biology, especially quantitative biology, education more accessible for students with disabilities.
 This focus has broadened to an interest in Universal Design for Learning, a framework for creating instructional environments that are usable by, accessible to, and inclusive of, as many students as possible.
 Work in this area has included curriculum development and numerous workshops and presentations, nearly always in collaboration with talented colleagues.
 Dr. Hasley can provide a, sadly, rare perspective to discussions of UDL in biology education as he is himself a blind biologist who has been blind since birth.

-Dr. Hasley currently lives in Bemidji, Minnesota with his wife, Megan, who is a wildlife and ecology researcher with the Minnesota department of Natural Resources.
-He is currently searching for career opportunities that will allow him to combine is passions for scientific research and teaching.
+He currently lives in Bemidji, Minnesota with his wife, Dr. Megan Fitzpatrick, who is a Research Scientist with the Minnesota department of Natural Resources.
+He is interested in career opportunities that will allow him to combine is passions for scientific research and teaching.

 I am an assistant professor in the Department of Biology at York University in Toronto, ON, Canada.
 My interests are in CURE development, testing, and metacognition.